 From book design, web design, marketing, all the way to learning intellectual property laws, ISBN registration, editing and proofreading and social media management.

 Do not get intimidated.
 Everything I learned I learned from resources available on the internet.

 Take your time, read slowly, print out web pages if you need to, because the only thing you need is patience and willingness to learn.

 But there will definitely be times when you will need to enlist someone else’s help.

-For example, while I found myself capable at designing my book’s interior, I had to admit that my attempts to create the cover illustration were… not good.
+For example, while I found myself capable of designing my book’s interior, I had to admit that my attempts to create the cover illustration were… not good.

 So, I enlisted the help of an artist, whose work I found by chance on Instagram, by sending her a query about her rates.

 It was cheaper than going to a design firm, and better quality than if I had attempted to do the cover myself.

 Whenever you pay someone to help you at this early stage, make sure it is cost-effective, professional and unique.

 Once you have registered your company, made a simple/free website, and have your book, cover art, logo and social media pages ready to go, you need to get the word out there.